Serge3leo/temp-cola/SO/37538-how-do-i-determine-the-size-of-my-array-in-c/Test.md

 The background color is `#ffffff` for light mode and `#000000` for dark mode.

+The background color is #ffffff for light mode and #000000 for dark mode.

 | Color	| Syntax	| Example	| Output |
 | - | - | - | - |